Andrey Novakov: Early life

-From 2008 to 2011 he was President of the Student Parliament in the faculty of Law and History of Southwest University "Neofit Rilski" where he was re-elected for a second term.
-Briefly he was a chief editor of the student newspaper "Vestnikat" ("The Newspaper").
-In 2011 he was elected a deputy chairman of the largest student organization in Europe - European Democrat Students, and in 2012 he was the only deputy chairman to be re-elected to his post.
-From 2011 to 2014 he worked as a public relations expert in the municipality of Blagoevgrad, in the team of the Mayor Dr. Atanas Kambitov.
-Within the municipal administration he worked actively on topics related to media policy of the municipality and its international activities.
-As a President of the Student Parliament, he became a member of the GERB political party in Blagoevgrad.
+From 2008 to 2011, Novakov was President of the Student Parliament in the faculty of Law and History of Southwest University "Neofit Rilski" where he was re-elected for a second term.
+Afterwards, Novakov was elected a deputy chairman of the largest student organization in Europe, European Democrat Students.
+The following year, in 2012, he was the only deputy chairman to be re-elected to his post.
+As a President of the Student Parliament, Novakov became a member of the GERB political party in Blagoevgrad.